-Searching the Adhoc-TEL collection using the Cheshire II system involved using TCL scripts to parse the topics and submit the title and description or the title alone from the topics.
+Searching the Adhoc-TEL collection using the Cheshire II system involved using TCL scripts to parse the topics and submit the title and description from the topics.
 For monolingual search tasks we used the topics in the appropriate language (English, German, and French), for bilingual tasks the topics were translated from the source language to the target language using the LEC Power Translator PC-based machine translation system.